 Hyphenating last names is a happy compromise.
-Keeps both identities intact.
+It keeps both identities intact.
 The joining character must be a hyphen, meaning no space or flushed text.

 Option 3: Middle name change

-You can replace your middle name with your maiden name or last name at birth.
+You can replace your middle name with your maiden name.
 This pairs well when taking your spouse's name.
 Offering a solid alternative to hyphenating.

 Getting an Alaska marriage license

 You need a marriage certificate to change your name after marriage in Alaska.
 But you need a marriage license to get that certificate.
 Let's cover the full sequence of events: